 Justin majored in Computer Science in the School of Engineering.
 He was a Ridley Scholar, Rodman Scholar, and a University Scholar.
 During the summer of 2012, he was a research assistant for the INERTIA group with the University of Virginia Research Experience for Undergraduates, where he developed a user interface for analyzing data from body sensors.
 During the summer of 2013, he had the privilege of interning with the mobile development section of TASC, where he developed android applications that used various parts of Google Maps.
 He plans to pursue an M.S. in Computer Science as well as continue to develop applications for the consumer market.

-Graduated with a BA in Chemistry.
-While at UVA, Jean-Mary was a Ridley Scholar, Echols Scholar, recipient of the Small Research and Travel Grant, Echols Ingrassia Research Fund, UVA School of Law’s BLSA scholarship, and Helping Hand Scholarship.
-Jean-Mary was also a peer advisor for UVA’s Office of African-American Affairs and Ambassador for UVA’s Office of Undergraduate Admissions.
+Jean-Mary graduated with a BA in chemistry.
+While at UVA, Jean-Mary was a Ridley Scholar, Echols Scholar, a recipient of the Small Research and Travel Grant, the Echols Ingrassia Research Fund, UVA School of Law’s BLSA scholarship, and the Helping Hand Scholarship.
+Jean-Mary was also a peer advisor for UVA’s Office of African-American Affairs and an Ambassador for UVA’s Office of Undergraduate Admissions.
 Jean-Mary went on to train at Michael Howard Studios for film and television.

-Graduated with a BS (with High Distinction) in Biomedical Engineering and a minor in Art History.
-While at UVA, Zodina was a member of Tau Beta Pi Engineering Honor Society (Secretary, 3rd and 4th Year), recipient of Intermediate Honors, Robert W. and Eileen M. Honse SEAS-endowed Scholarship, Parents Committee Internship Grant (PCIG), and the Office of African-American Affairs’ Longevity of Excellence Academic Award for SEAS.
-She was a peer advisor for UVA’s OAAA throughout undergrad and pre-health committee co-chair in her fourth year, a Project SERVE site leader, and a member of Society of Women Engineers (SWE).
+Zodina graduated with a BS (with High Distinction) in biomedical engineering and a minor in art history.
+While at UVA, Zodina was a member of Tau Beta Pi Engineering Honor Society (Secretary, 3rd and 4th Year), recipient of Intermediate Honors, the Robert W. and Eileen M. Honse SEAS-endowed Scholarship, the Parents Committee Internship Grant (PCIG), and the Office of African-American Affairs’ Longevity of Excellence Academic Award for SEAS.
+She was a peer advisor for UVA’s OAAA, the pre-health committee co-chair in her fourth year, a Project SERVE site leader, and a member of Society of Women Engineers (SWE).
 She was also active in several medical device design projects, an undergraduate researcher, and a teaching fellow in the Department of Biomedical Engineering.
-She is working as a medical scribe in UVA’s Emergency Department.

 Lindsey graduated from the McIntire School of Commerce.
 In college, she danced with the University Dance Club and Mahogany Dance Troupe.
 She held the positions of treasurer and choreographer in the University Dance Club.
 Also, at the University, she was the accounting committee co-chair for Relay for Life and mentored a young girl named Jaylyn.
 For her college internship she worked with TIAA-CREF (Teachers Insurance and Annuity Association – College Retirement Equities Fund).
 Through this experience she developed an interest in working as a financial adviser and studying investments.
 She aspires to work for one of the “big four” accounting firms at some point in her career, and is grateful for the great opportunities afforded through the McIntire School of Commerce.